SongHaixiao/Computer-Security/CH 02 Number Theory.md

 - States the following:

-  If p is prime and a is a positive integer not divisible by p then
+  if p is prime and a is a positive integer not divisible by p then

 $$
 a^{p-1}\equiv1(\mod p)